Creating a Carport

 - Using the Select Objects tool, click to select the existing main structure's left roof plane, then click the Open Object edit button to display the Roof Plane Specification dialog.

-If you have trouble selecting the roof plane click on the edge of it and then click the Next tool to cycle through the objects that occupy that space to get to the roof plane.
+If you have trouble selecting the roof plane, click on the edge of it, and then click the Next edit tool or press the Tab key on the keyboard to cycle through the objects that occupy that space to get to the roof plane.

 - On the General panel, write down the Fascia Top height (in this example, 150 7/8").